 Taste: Big sherry arrival with raisins, prunes and maple syrup.
 Winter spices and wood.
 Dark chocolate and coffee.

-Value for Money: Looks to be reasonably priced when compared with other un-chill-filtered 15 year old malts – I’m thinking along the lines of Springbank (£62) GlenDronach (£62) and Old Pulteney (£68)* Here, your £60 will buy you a rich, sumptuous sherry-forward dram that will linger long in the memory.
+Thoughts: It looks to be reasonably priced when compared with other un-chill-filtered 15 year old malts – I’m thinking along the lines of Springbank (£62) GlenDronach (£62) and Old Pulteney (£68)* Here, your £60 will buy you a rich, sumptuous sherry-forward dram that will linger long in the memory.

 *You can buy the whisky in this article from Master of Malt.
 Click here